My Horse Stories

 Cowgirl started showing a bunch of serious symptoms I have documented on another page, but will gloss over here.

 On May.30 I finally accepted the inevitable, and laid her to rest.
+How was it That bad?
+How could it be That bad?
+Symptoms were numerous and included viral and neurological problems.

 By the numbers, we logged and traveled 841 rides totaling 862 hours across a span of 1889 days.
 Total training time was 1105 hours.
 Never before had I taken a single horse this far.
 Together Cowgirl and I had traveled 64.1 of the 75 unique flat miles, trails and roads that we have explored (at that point in time), measured, traveled, and logged here.
 She had the best personality I have ever met, very smart, interested, talkative, and interactive for a horse.
 She exceeded Glamour's impression on me, although being only a third her age.
 She represented the very best possible, being extensively handled as a foal, and trained naturally to Parelli Level 3.
 She was a true partner and best friend.
 She will be impossible to replace.
 I cry every time I re-read this paragraph.
 She made a lasting impression on me.
 She set the bar higher for any horses to follow.